Anthony Weiner Wants Huma Abedin Back, Still Refuses To Watch Doc ‘Weiner’

-The election is over, and Anthony Weiner and Huma Abedin are wading through the fallout, coping with a separation, drastic career changes, fines over campaign funds, and possible charges Skype sexting with a fifteen year old girl.
+The election is over, and Anthony Weiner and Huma Abedin are wading through the fallout, coping with a separation, drastic career changes, fines over campaign funds, and possible charges of Skype sexting with a 15-year-old girl.
 Anthony Weiner is said to be trying to win Abedin back, but this has seemingly been the cycle of their relationship, sexting scandal after sexting scandal.
 For now, Weiner is said to be dividing his time between his home with Abedin, and his mother’s home in Park Slope.

 Huma Abedin released a public statement that said she had worked as hard as she could to repair the problems in her marriage to Anthony Weiner, but she realized that it’s time to end the marriage and separate, says the Inquisitr.
 Abedin has been publicly humiliated throughout their marriage, and during Weiner’s mayoral run, Abedin was further mortified, and it was caught on tape in the documentary, Weiner.